AnushaAshokReddy/trial.github.io/index.md

         }
 ```

-Now in 1st epoch, MSE1 is some x value, likewise after 1000 epochs, MSE20 would be (lets assume) some 0.001.
-Therefore the mean square error is completely reduced which means the error is less and the W and B value of this least MSE is the right value for the final formula.
+Now in 1st epoch, MSE1 is some x value, likewise after 1000 epochs, MSE1000 would be (lets assume) some 0.001.
+Therefore the mean square error is completely reduced which means the error is less and the w1, w2 and b values of this least MSE is the right value for the final prediction.

-Assume, for the correct epoch (1000th epoch), model has taken the values of W1=2.98, W2=2.02 and B=1.02 (near to the value W1=3, W2=2 and B=1 as shown in the initial forula of the logic).
+Assume, for the correct epoch (1000th epoch), model has taken the values of W1=2.98, W2=2.02 and B=1.02 (near to the value W1=3, W2=2 and B=1 as shown in the initial equation of the logic).

 	PRICE = 2.98 * SIZE + 2.02 * ROOM + 1.02

-**Output Phase :** Now, the model has an exact formula (found out as the output of training).
-This formula will be used by the model to predict price of the house with any further sizes of the house.
+**Prediction Phase :** Now, the model has an exact equation (found out as the output of training).
+In the last epoch, the hyper parameters values will be used for prediction.
+This formula will be used by the model to predict price of the house with any further sizes and room combinations of the house.

 ## Implementation of LearningApi for the above example Algorithm :